Parking & Transit

 - Bus stops are sanitized three to six times daily throughout the Short North Arts District

 - Many routes have been altered due to COVID changes

 - All riders are required to wear a mask while riding any COTA bus

-- The CBUS Downtown Circulator is currently not operating
+- The CBUS Downtown Circulator is no longer operating

 Find out more about routes, riding safely, and COTA at cota.com.